fae-emea/modern-workflow/README.md

 # modern-workflow

-This repository contains a project example for the IAR STM32F429II-ACA board which can be open on the IAR Embedded Workbench for Arm or Visual Studio Code.
+This repository contains a project example for the IAR STM32F429II-ACA board which can be opened in the IAR Embedded Workbench for Arm or Visual Studio Code.

 ## Windows
 ### Option 1